licensezero/guide.licensezero.com/index.md

 License Zero is a game plan for financially sustaining independent work on open software.
 License Zero lets you make a new deal with users of software you maintain:

-> Use my software freely for open source or noncommercial work, but otherwise buy a license online to support me.
+> Use my software freely for open source or noncommercial work.
+Otherwise, buy a license online to support me.

 It's the model of [GitHub](https://github.com/pricing), [Travis CI](https://travis-ci.com/plans), and other leading developer services, adapted for independent library, framework, and tools developers.
 Finally.

 This model also makes it easy to support developers creating open software you use and rely on at work.
 License Zero is not a donation platform or a backer-rewards market.
 If other developers' work helps you do your job better or more efficiently, supporting them through License Zero ought to be a reimbursable expense.

-This is a guide to License Zero, the project's primary documentation for developers.
-If you're interested in using License Zero, either to support your work or support others, read this guide.
+This is a guide to License Zero, and the project's primary documentation for developers.
+If you're interested in using License Zero, either to support your work or to support others, read this guide.
 If you find errors or ways to improve it, send a [pull request](https://github.com/licensezero/licensezero-guide).

 This guide describes what License Zero is, and how it works.
-It is _not_ a substitute for legal advice about whether that system is right for you or your work.  licensezero.com's [terms of service](https://licensezero.com/terms/service) apply to this guide, too.
+It is _not_ a substitute for legal advice about whether a particular license fits your needs or work.
+The License Zero [terms of service](https://licensezero.com/terms/service) apply to this guide, too.

 ## Contents